DavesCodeMusings/school-coding-lab/README.md

 # School Coding Lab
 _Creating a student development environment on the cheap!_

-This repository is a combination of [documentation](https://davescodemusings.github.io/school-coding-lab/) and [microcontroller project code](micropython) and it's all about building a computing environment for hands-on learning.
+This repository is a combination of documentation and MicroPython code, and it's all about building a computing environment for hands-on learning.

 If you want to build a coding lab in your school, start with the [documentation](https://davescodemusings.github.io/school-coding-lab/) to discover how it all works.